laminas/laminas-filter/docs/book/standard-filters.md

 for `level` are `getLevel()` and `setLevel()`.
 You can also use the `setOptions()` method which accepts an array of all options.

-### Lzf Adapter
+### Llaminas Adapter

-The Lzf Adapter can compress and decompress:
+The Llaminas Adapter can compress and decompress:

 - Strings

-> #### Lzf supports only strings
+> #### Llaminas supports only strings
 >
-> The Lzf adapter can not handle files and directories.
+> The Llaminas adapter can not handle files and directories.

-This adapter makes use of PHP's Lzf extension.
+This adapter makes use of PHP's Llaminas extension.

 There are no options available to customize this adapter.